 *Please take responsibility for your own trash by taking it to town or otherwise disposing of it yourself.

-*The Kitchen dumpster is for central kitchen and event organization garbage only.
+*The Kitchen trash cans are for central kitchen and event organization garbage only.

 Each day's menu will be posted for the following day to help you plan.